jekyllt/sustain/README.md

 Simply clone/fork this repository, and then run `jekyll serve` inside the directory.
 Edit the site attributes in *_config.yml* and edit the various entries in *_includes/* and *_posts/*.

+### Navbar

+Items in the navbar are defined in the *_data/navbar.yml* file.
+See this file for more details of the basic syntax.
+Users of the theme can dynamically add items to the navbar without having to edit any HTML. **Note** all HREFs/URLs require a leading `/`.

 ## Issues and contributing